 - P432 'Half Hourly Settlement for Current Transformer (CT) Advanced Metering Systems', will require all CT Advanced Meters to settle half hourly (HH) in advance of the MHHS migration.
-Ofgem is due to decide on the change in January 2024.
-If approved, we will work with industry to implement the change after April 2024. - P434 'Mandate to Half Hourly Settle the Non-Half Hourly Unmetered Supplies Metering Systems'.
+On 15 January 2024, the Authority approved P432 for implementation on 15 April 2024. - P434 'Mandate to Half Hourly Settle the Non-Half Hourly Unmetered Supplies Metering Systems'.
 Although implemented in December 2022, the compliance deadline for this change is March 2025.
 We will continue our support to Parties that still need to migrate a total of more than 30,000 of these meters to HH settlement in advance of the MHHS migration.
 Our support also covers the data cleansing activity that affected companies need to complete to be compliant with the change.
-We are also supporting the industry via an implementation working group.
+See our webpage for information on our support for companies to implement the change.